suchjs/such-cli/README.md

       // the timeout of the response for each request
       // also can be defined in the command line option -t "timeout": [],
+      // should inject the context as a 'ctx' into suchjs's config
+      // contains query and request body data
+      injectContext: false,
+      // if the handle is set
+      // you can set a keys config for such.a(options)
+      // that can generate an exact data what you want
+      buildConfig: function(pathname, { query, data, method }, config){
+        // return a keys config
+      }
     }
   }
 }